 One more thing.
 If you’re thinking about creating an animation, you can absolutely do this without breaking the bank.
 The process from start to finish for me was about 2 months, but it can be done even faster if you manage to avoid some of the hiccups I experienced.
 If you create a clear brief throughout the process, effectively manage the creative development, and efficiently coordinate amongst your various Creatives, I’m sure you’ll enjoy the journey!

-If you enjoyed this video, I’d love you help in helping others find it by giving it a “thumbs-up,” leaving a positive YouTube comment, or sharing it with whomever you think would find it useful to their career.
+If you enjoyed this video, I’d love you help in helping others find it by liking it, leaving a positive YouTube comment, or sharing it with whomever you think would find it useful to their career.

 I’d also welcome your honest feedback on the animation in the blog comments section below.
 Finally, if you have any questions about this process of managing these sorts of creative projects, feel free to post your questions here.
 I hope you find the film helpful in clarifying where you are in your own career journey.